cyaretsy/Portfolio/README.md

 ---
-title: "Portfolio of Statistical and Data Sciences"
-author: "Yaretsy Castro"
-date: "2024-10-15"
 output: pdf_document
 ---
+# Portfolio of Statistical and Data Sciences

-### Introduction
+## Introduction

 Hello I am Yaretsy Castro, a recent grad of Smith College.
 I am a first generation student, so I am unaware of job hunting, so I created this portfolio in hopes of showing my skills more effectively.
 Thank you so much for your time, hope you find a candidate that best fits.